piggychloe/Pre-process/README.md

 6. Biovotion
 7. Empatica
 8. Data stored as a JSON file
-9. Time series data from ibeat [Dynamic Time Warping algorithm to align Biomedical Signals of Non Uniform Sampling](https://github.com/DigitalBiomarkerDiscoveryPipeline/Pre-process/tree/master/Signal-Alignment)
+9. Time series data from ibeat [(Dynamic Time Warping algorithm to align Biomedical Signals of Non Uniform Sampling)](https://github.com/DigitalBiomarkerDiscoveryPipeline/Pre-process/tree/master/Signal-Alignment)

 ### Steps to use the pipeline

+### Data from watches (1-8 in the list)

 The pipeline requires the pandas, numpy, pytz, datetime, os, sys, json, rowingdata, mne, and re packages.